AlfredoGvz/nc-news-api/README.md

   Remember to install dotenv to be able to set up your environment variables.
 You can use the following command on your terminal: npm i dotenv --save

+  Once these files are created, remember to add them to the gitignore.
+These two .env files may contain information that we do not wish to leave out there in the open.